Prey (2007 film)

-Prey is a 2007 South African adventure thriller horror film written by Jeff Wadlow, Beau Bauman, and Darrell Roodt.
-The film was directed by Roodt.
+Prey is a 2007 South African adventure thriller horror film directed by Darrell Roodt and written by Roodt, Jeff Wadlow and Beau Bauman.
 At a South African game reserve, a woman and her two stepchildren are trapped inside a car by a pride of hungry lions.
 Prey stars Bridget Moynahan, Peter Weller and Carly Schroeder.

 Plot

 Tom Newman and his family arrive at a resort in South Africa.
 Tom is a hydro-electrical engineer who has been hired to help build a nearby dam.
 He hopes that this trip will help his daughter Jessica and new wife Amy get closer, as Jessica blames Amy for her parents' divorce.

 The next morning, Amy, Jessica and her brother David go on a game drive with Brian, a ranger.
 While taking a bathroom break, Brian and David encounter a pride of lions and Brian is killed.
 Amy, Jessica, and David are unable to drive away as Brian had the car keys.
 The pride attempt to break into the car but are unsuccessful.
 That night Tom is informed of his family's disappearance by the lodge staff and, at the suggestion of the park rangers, contacts Crawford, a professional hunter and guide.

 The next morning, the park rangers begin their search by helicopter and Tom hires Crawford to help with the search.
 David spots the car keys and Amy is able to retrieve them, but is chased back to the car by a lioness.
 Panicked, Amy drives further into the bush and accidentally wrecks the car.
 When the rangers fly over the car without noticing them, Jessica gets out and tries to draw their attention.
 Amy goes to bring her back and they are charged by a lioness before it is killed by two native hunters.